Sundo Collectables

 We won’t get into the actual printing methods involved, but for identifying a stamp you need to know that these methods can produce stamps that look similar, but the size of the printed design can slightly differ.

-This is a frequent area of incorrect identification, because the difference in size between the two is slight.
-Sources that describe these stamps may list their sizes in millimeters, often fractions of millimeters.
+This is a frequent area of incorrect identification, because the difference in size between the two is slight. s that describe these stamps may list their sizes in millimeters, often fractions of millimeters.

 It is not advised that you try and measure this yourself, even using software that may scan the stamp and try to measure it.
 The best way to check this is by comparing 2 stamps: compare your unknown stamp with a stamp from the same series that you can know the printing method of.